GabrielSCabrera/Termighty/HANDBOOK.md

 ### Minimal Example

+Creating a color with an arbitrary set of RGB values, as well as the color *blue*.

     >>> import termighty as tm
     >>> color = tm.Color((31,41,59))      # Creating an arbitrary color
     >>> blue = tm.Color.palette('blue')   # Creating a color from a known color name